Shrewsbury: Notable Salopians

-Other notable people of the town include; John Gwynn, an 18th-century architect, who designed the English Bridge and the bridge at Atcham, was born in the town; the Anglo-Scottish suffragette Barbara Wylie was born in Shrewsbury; comic book artist Charlie Adlard was born in Shrewsbury and is known for illustrating The Walking Dead; Robert Cadman, a performer and steeplejack, is buried in the town, at St Mary's Church; Simon Gosling, a visual effects designer, was born in the town and was resident there until 1994; Percy Thrower, the gardener and broadcaster lived in Shrewsbury, where he set up the garden centre near Meole Brace and just down the road from the football club.
-Justin Pearson, an award-winning stunt performer and stunt coordinator currently lives in the town.
-Hugo Botstiber, Austrian musicologist, died at Cotonhurst on 15 January 1941 only a few months after arriving in Shrewsbury.
+Other notable people of the town include; John Gwynn, (1713–1786) an 18th-century architect, who designed the English Bridge and the bridge at Atcham, was born in the town; the Anglo-Scottish suffragette Barbara Wylie, (1861–1954) was born in Shrewsbury; comic book artist Charlie Adlard, (born 1966) was born in Shrewsbury and is known for illustrating The Walking Dead; Robert Cadman, (1711–1739) a performer and steeplejack, is buried in the town, at St Mary's Church; Simon Gosling, (born 1969) a visual effects designer, was born in the town and was resident there until 1994; Percy Thrower, (1913–1988) the gardener and broadcaster lived in Shrewsbury, where he set up the garden centre near Meole Brace just down the road from the football club.
+Justin Pearson, (born 1971) an award-winning stunt performer and stunt coordinator currently lives in the town.
+Hugo Botstiber, (1875–1941) Austrian musicologist, died at Cotonhurst on 15 January 1941 only a few months after arriving in Shrewsbury.
 Being of Jewish origin, he had emigrated from Vienna in 1938.

-Flight Lieutenant Eric Lock was born in nearby Bayston Hill and was educated at Prestfelde preparatory school on London Road.
+Flight Lieutenant Eric Lock, (1919–1941) was born in nearby Bayston Hill and was educated at Prestfelde preparatory school on London Road.
 Lock became internationally recognised as a high scoring fighter ace of the Royal Air Force in the Second World War with 26 victories before his death in combat at the age of 21.
 He was the RAF's most successful British-born pilot in the Battle of Britain.
-One Victoria Cross recipient is known to have lived in Shrewsbury; Arthur Herbert Procter, who was decorated in 1916 during World War I and retired from his later full-time clergy ministry in 1964 to briefly live at Mytton Oak Road, Copthorne, before relocating to Sheffield.
+One Victoria Cross recipient is known to have lived in Shrewsbury; Arthur Herbert Procter, (1890–1973) who was decorated in 1916 during World War I and retired from his later full-time clergy ministry in 1964 to briefly live at Mytton Oak Road, Copthorne, before relocating to Sheffield.